jwds1978/jwds1978.github.io/_posts/2017-05-04-all-sorts-of-fucked-up.md

   photo, as I didnt have a change of socks or anything on me, and the blood had bonded the sock and my foot together when it dried.
 </p>
 <p>
-  There was a blood blister on my left foot where that blotch is now.&nbsp; However, it has since ruptured &#8212; leaving behind, a Loonie-size hole in my foot.&nbsp; My leg, as can be sort of seen in the above photos, is getting rubbed fucking raw by my brace.
+  There was a blood blister on my right foot where that blotch is now.&nbsp; However, it has since ruptured &#8212; leaving behind, a Loonie-size hole in my foot.&nbsp; My leg, as can be sort of seen in the above photos, is getting rubbed fucking raw by my brace.
 </p>
 <p>